The typical dishes of the jungle in the haute cuisine of the big cities.

 The indigenous population of the Colombian Amazon is concentrated mainly in the departments of Putumayo and Amazonas, followed by the departments of Guainía and Vaupés.

 The most populated cities in the Colombian Amazon are Florencia and Leticia.
-There are other cities such as Mitú, Mocoa, Inírida, but of lesser importance in terms of population.
+Other cities of lesser importantance in terms of population include Mitú, Mocoa, and Inírida.

 Florencia is the capital of the department of Caquetá, the most urban in the region.
 It is the most populated city in the Amazon region of Colombia, with more than 168,000 inhabitants.